 When I tried to work it out with Nextel, their only solutions were to give the phone to someone else (because someone else would buy a phone plan that doesn't work?), transfer to Sprint (I didn't sign with Sprint.. why should I be forced to have a plan with them now?
 Don't I get a choice?) or to pay $200 to have it disconnected (so I have to pay Nextel sort of as a little thank you money for failing to service me at all).
 None of these are acceptable, but Nextel service was unfriendly and uninterested.
 Worse still, when I tried the option to switch to Sprint, they were going to charge me an activation fee, slap me with a 2 year contract, and I'd have to get a whole new phone!

 I talked to 3 people from Sprint and 3 people from Nextel.
 None of them said the same things twice… even within the same company!
 They have no idea what they are talking about and they don't even care!
 Nextel is obviously not very interested in providing customer service or a product that is worth anything.
 They slap you with that 2 year contract that apparently ONLY binds the customer NOT Nextel and then take you for everything that you are worth.
 Now I've got an overpriced cell phone that I'm still paying a monthly bill of $80 and the phone is just going to sit in a drawer for the next few months until I am able to pay the disconnect fee.
 The whole thing just seems like someone's cruel joke!

 CONYERS, GEORGIA -- I have a Nextel phone and I can't get my dropped call problem solved.
 Its been a nightmare...
-I call some techs don't speak enough English to hear me.
-Come on Nextel, if you cannot provide the service that so many people have signed contracts for... than please make it good to us whom are paying our bill.
+I call some techs, don't speak enough English to hear me.
+Come on Nextel, if you cannot provide the service that so many people have signed contracts for... then please make it good to us who are paying our bill.